rozek/blockly-ai-playground/README.md

 ![ContextKeys](./Screenshots/configureUI.png)

 > sets the current value of a given option for an UI element with the given key to a given value.
 If no element with the given key can be found, an exception is thrown and the program aborted.
-Which options are meaningful (and, thus, relected by the UI), depends on the type of the given UI element
+Which options and option values are meaningful (and, thus, used by the UI), depends on the type of the given UI element

 ![ContextKeys](./Screenshots/ConfigurationOf.png)